 Congress is working on legislation aimed at a workable balance between encouraging innovation, setting standards for safety and uniformity, and showing necessary deference to state and local authorities to regulate streets and roadways.
 ELPC continues to urge that environmental impacts be carefully considered.

-In Chicago, ELPC has partnered with the Metropolitan Planning Council to present a series of forums to help ask the questions that need to be asked: What policies on automated vehicles should cities consider to capture the benefits of this transformational technology and address all its impacts?
+In Chicago, ELPC partnered with the Metropolitan Planning Council and Shared Use Mobility Center to present a series of forums to help ask the questions that need to be asked: What policies on automated vehicles should cities consider to capture the benefits of this transformational technology and address all its impacts?
 What policies will help ensure that automated vehicles improve the quality of life for all, not some?
-The series includes: The Public Sector’s Role, Envisioning the City of the Future, and Is Our Infrastructure Ready
+Watch the three-part series: The Public Sector’s Role, Envisioning the City of the Future, and Is Our Infrastructure Ready?